jmmcd/PODI/README.md

 Injection*, in *Proceedings of EuroGP 2013*, Vienna, Austria, Springer.

-Abstract: A highly general evolutionary algorithm is introduced, named *program optimisation with dependency injection*.
-It can be used to search among the possible outputs of any non-deterministic program, as follows.
-The program's random number generator is replaced by a non-random number generator: this is dependency injection.
-The non-random numbers are supplied by genomes under the control of a genetic algorithm.
-The program can then be seen as a genome-phenotype mapping.
-It is demonstrated that suitable programs include the derivation program used in grammatical evolution, two tree-growing functions useful for genetic programming, and generative programs in the domains of 3D design and communications network design.
+Abstract: For many real-world problems, there exist non-deterministic heuristics which generate valid but possibly sub-optimal solutions.
+The *program optimisation with dependency injection* method, introduced here, allows such a heuristic to be placed under evolutionary control, allowing search for the optimum.
+Essentially, the heuristic is "fooled" into using a genome, supplied by a genetic algorithm, in place of the output of its random number generator.
+The method is demonstrated with generative heuristics in the domains of 3D design and communications network design.
+It is also used in novel approaches to genetic programming.

 Authors: James McDermott and Paula Carroll, Management Information Systems, Quinn School of Business, University College Dublin, Ireland.